 That week, I had decided to give myself a bit more freedom in my work, choosing not to have a precise and detailed plan as I normally do.
-I thought I’d go as I feel and see what would come out of such a week.
-Who knows, maybe what I assumed was “exaggerated rigidity” at the moment this new great idea came up to my mind, was keeping me away from a world of greatness.
+I thought I’d go as I felt and see what would come out of such a week.
+Who knows, maybe what I assumed was “exaggerated rigidity” at the moment this new great idea came up to my mind was keeping me away from a world of greatness.

-The day Before...
+The Day Before...

-As a very disciplined and "professional list maker", apart from a borderline control freak, not taking this precious time to structure my week and visualize where I wanted to be at the end of this time-lapse was my first big mistake.
+As a very disciplined and "professional list maker", apart from being a borderline control freak, not taking this precious time to structure my week and visualize where I wanted to be at the end of this time-lapse was my first big mistake.
 I am normally thrilled looking at a new blank page of opportunities, anything new, from moving to a new continent to starting a big creation for a precise project or just undertaking a new week.
 This time I felt a bit lost and my usual energy towards anything challenging was absent.
 That alone put me in a state on anxiety.
-For a reason I couldn’t rather identify, never having experienced such thing, I even faced what I later learned was the same symptoms one experiences during a panic attack: shortness of breath, heartbeat acceleration ...
+For a reason I couldn’t quite identify, never having experienced such thing, I even faced what I later learned was the same symptoms one experiences during a panic attack: shortness of breath, heartbeat acceleration ...
 On a calm Sunday night, talk about a great meditative evening!

 Day One: False start?

 Day one started as usual but there was no efficiency in my day.
 I felt overwhelmed by everything there was to do.
 I knew at what time I was going to practice but not having fixed more than this, the rest of my day lacked focus.
 Normally, when it comes to training, the first day of a given period is my strongest day since I normally start on a rested tool.
 This time, I found myself trying to work on a weak physique.
 Looking back, I'm quite sure my physical body was in a perfect shape that day and could have been a great tool to accomplish a lot, but my mind shut it down and seemed to be convincing enough to make it blind to its usual capabilities.
-I felt tired and not very strong and had no idea why.
-I ended up cutting my training short of 30 minutes and went home without any sense of accomplishment.
+I felt tired and not very strong - and had no idea why.
+I ended up cutting my training short by 30 minutes and went home without any sense of accomplishment.

 Day Two: Imaginary reasons